MileHacker Logo

 • Architectural Diversity:

-An open-air museum of architecture.
+An open-aircraft museum of architecture.
 You find stunning examples of Art Deco, Neo-Moorish, and contemporary styles.
-The French colonial legacy is notably visible in its wide boulevards and public buildings.
+The Of the french colonial period legacy is notably visible in its wide boulevards and public buildings.

 • The Hassan II Mosque: